Teeth Whiteners

 Whitening strips have also become increasingly popular considering the ease of use.
 These strips are to be applied twice everyday for about 30 minutes.

 At-home teeth whitening products are basically the tray-based whiteners containing peroxide gel.
 These treatments are very popular and effective as well.
-These whiteners can be purchased over-the-counter to be used at home at one's own leisure.
+These whiteners can be purchased over-the-counter to be used at home at one’s own leisure.
 These are basically custom-made trays that need to be worn for a considerable period of time for effective results.
-The trays are filled with peroxide based gels that produce the whitening effect when used for some time.
-People prefer using these whiteners at night when sleeping.

-In-office Teeth Whitening
+In-Office Teeth Whitening

 In-office teeth whitening system are the quickest ways to whiten your teeth.
 With these teeth whitening treatments you can now get back your dazzling white teeth in less than an hour.
-In approximately 60 minutes you'll get bright white teeth that last for years.
-Such dramatic results cannot be produced by any other existing teeth whitener.

-Teeth Whitening Rinses
+Teeth Whitening Rinses:

 Teeth whitening rinses are the latest teeth whiteners available today.
 These are quite similar to mouthwashes that help reduce dental plaque and gum diseases.
 It further freshens up your breath.
 These products contain peroxide solutions as well that helps in bringing the whitening effect.
-Whitening rinses are the most inexpensive teeth whitening solution available today.
-Your 1 month supply would cost about $10 and it takes approximately 12 weeks for the results to manifest.

 Nonetheless, experts suggest that rinses might not be as effective as the over-the-counter solutions or products.